hasinitg/Data-Mining/README.md

 5. Association Rule Mining in Python.

-In some of the above works, I have fomulated hypothesis and analyzed them with statistical tests.
+In some of the above works, I have fomulated hypothesis and analyzed them with statistical tests, which can be found in the associated reports.